Read about what to expect on results days, the documents you receive, and where to go for advice and guidance.

 Grade boundaries show the minimum number of marks you need for each grade and are published on our website on results day.

-- If you have a results slip showing UMS for the subject, use UMS/points grade boundaries tables to work out how many UMS marks you need to achieve each grade.
+- If you have a results slip showing UMS for the subject, use the UMS/points grade boundaries tables (1.0 MB) to work out how many UMS marks you need to achieve each grade.

-- If you have a results slip showing a single grade for the subject (including grades 9-1), use raw mark grade boundaries if your school or college has given you your exam paper (raw) mark.
+- If you have a results slip showing a single grade for the subject (including grades 9 to 1), use the raw mark grade boundary tables if your school or college has given you your exam paper (raw) mark.
 If you don’t have the raw mark, your teacher or exams officer can help you.

-Please talk to your teacher or exams officer as they will be best placed to help you.
-You can’t request a review or results from us directly – your school or college will need to request these on your behalf.
+Talk to your teacher or exams officer as they will be best placed to help you.
+There are a number of post-results services available (such as a review of marking or resitting an exam), but your school or college will need to request these on your behalf.
+You can’t request post-results services from us directly, even if you disagree with the teacher or your school is closed.

 - We can confirm results from the current series directly to overseas universities, but we charge a fee to deliver these by DHL.
 Full details are on our results slips and certificates page